Dr. No (film): Popular reaction

-In the United Kingdom, playing in 168 cinemas, Dr. No grossed $840,000 in just two weeks and wound up being the fifth most popular movie of the year there.
+In the United Kingdom, playing in 168 cinemas, Dr. No grossed $840,000 in two weeks and wound up being the fifth most popular movie of the year there.
 The box office results in mainland Europe were also positive.
 The film ended up grossing $6 million, making it a financial success compared to its $1 million budget.
 The original North American gross rental was $2 million, increasing to $6 million after its first reissue in 1965, as a double feature with From Russia with Love.
 The following reissue was in 1966 paired with Goldfinger, to compensate the fact that the next Bond movie would only come out in the following year.
 The total gross of Dr. No ended up being $59.6 million worldwide, IGN listed it as sixth-best Bond film ever, Entertainment Weekly put it at seventh among Bond films, and Norman Wilner of MSN as twelfth best.
 The review aggregator website Rotten Tomatoes sampled 56 reviews and judged 95% of the reviews as positive.
 President John F. Kennedy was a fan of Ian Fleming's novels and requested a private showing of Dr. No in the White House.

 In 2003, the scene of Andress emerging from the water in a bikini topped Channel 4's list of one hundred sexiest scenes of film history.
 The bikini was sold in 2001 at an auction for $61,500.
 Entertainment Weekly and IGN ranked her first in a top ten "Bond babes" list.